sirrah23/SafariBookmarklet/README.md

 2. Copy paste this javascript onto the url bar
 3. Prepend **javascript:** to the javascript you just pasted
 4. Press enter and let the bookmarklet do its magic
+5. After it is done processing the JSON dump will be stored on the window in the globalmybookdata variable